“Men and women of marriageable age have the right to marry and to found a family”Article 12 of the European Convention on Human Rights

 Small Initiatives Support Scheme (SIS)

-The project will consist of two components:
+The project consists of two components:

 A research strand will include desk research carried out by aditus of the laws and jurisprudence that guide on the right to marry.
 Part of the research would also involve consulting with experts in the field.
 The research results will be presented to the main stakeholders, including government ministers and public bodies and agencies.